-- The growth outlook for the U.S. economy has improved due to the U.S. election result and the expectation that policies will stimulate domestic growth through increased spending, tax cuts and deregulation - Low levels of global growth continue, creating a gap in monetary policies between the U.S. and global central banks, as the U.S. is expected to raise interest rates while global central banks maintain accommodative interest rate policies - Divergent central bank policies, geopolitical events and oil price volatility continue to exacerbate risk in the global economy
+- The growth outlook for the U.S. economy for 2017 has improved due to the U.S. election result and the expectation that policies will stimulate domestic growth through increased spending, tax cuts and deregulation - Global growth levels remain depressed, creating a gap in monetary policies between the U.S. and developed market central banks, as the U.S. is expected to continue raising interest rates while developed market central banks maintain accommodative interest rate policies - Divergent central bank policies and geopolitical events continue to exacerbate risk in the global economy